mlane/react-typescript-style-guide/README.md

   should be able to predict where things are located and how they are structured.

 - **Predictability**
-  Every file and component follows the **same structure**, reducing ambiguity.
+  Every file and component follows a **consistent structure**, minimizing ambiguity.
 Naming conventions, folder structures, and function placements should remain consistent across the entire codebase.

 - **Clarity Over Flexibility**